-✓ This facility is not located within a lake watershed where numeric lake nutrient criteria are applicable, per 10 CSR 20-7.031(5)(N).
+✓ This facility is located within a lake watershed for Mark Twain Lake where numeric lake nutrient criteria are applicable, per 10 CSR 20-7.031(5)(N).
+However, as the facility is a no-discharge system monitoring associated with the department's nutrient implementation plan is not applicable.